deepanshs/mrinversion/docs/index.rst

 determining the distribution of the magnetic resonance (NMR) tensor parameter from the two-dimensional NMR spectra correlating the isotropic to anisotropic resonances.
-The library utilizes the `Mrsimulator <https://mrsimulator.readthedocs.io/en/stable/>`_ package for generating fast solid-state NMR lineshapes and `scikit-learn <https://scikit-learn.org/stable/>`_ package for statistical learning.
+The library utilizes the `mrsimulator <https://mrsimulator.readthedocs.io/en/stable/>`_ package for generating fast solid-state NMR lineshapes and `scikit-learn <https://scikit-learn.org/stable/>`_ package for statistical learning.